Our People and Orgs

 (Italy) Rufo Guerreschi, President of the Coalition for a Baruch Plan for AI and Founder and Executive Director of the Trustless Computing Association

-(US) Felix De Simone, Organizing Director of PauseAI US and Spokesperson at PauseAI Global.
+(USA) Felix De Simone, Organizing Director of PauseAI US and Spokesperson at PauseAI Global.

 (Netherlands) Joep Meindertsma.
 CEO of Pause AI, an international non-profit promoting a Proposal for a powerful global democratic organization to regulate AI.